Leeps-Lab/otree-redwood/docs/source/groups.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 ``subperiod_group_decisions`` contains a dictionary mapping a participant code
 to their decision value in the most recent subperiod.
+This field is only set when
+``num_subperiods`` is used and subperiod behavior is enabled.